Exscientia/molflux/README.md

 MolFlux is a foundational package for molecular predictive modelling.
 From data to features to models, MolFlux provides you with a complete ecosystem for building and handling machine learning models!

-The package has been developed by researchers and engineers working in the AI team of Exscientia.

 ## Installation
 ### With pip